Elizabeth Holmes jury split on three of eleven fraud charges

 Holmes was present at Monday's hearing to review the jury's note.
 She looked across the courtroom at the jurors when they walked in and walked out, but none appeared to return her glance.
 Once the jurors were gone, Holmes turned around and hugged her mother, who was sitting behind her.
 Her father then kissed her forehead through his mask, which court rules require of everyone present.

-After starting Theranos in 2003 as a 19-year-old college dropout, Holmes began working on a technology that she repeatedly promised would be able to scan for hundreds of health issues with just a few drops of blood taken with a finger prick instead the conventional method requiring a needle to be stuck in people's arms before samples were sent off to labs.
+After starting Theranos in 2003 as a 19-year-old college dropout, Holmes began working on a technology that she repeatedly promised would be able to scan for hundreds of health issues with just a few drops of blood taken with a finger prick.
+Conventional methods requires a needle inserted into a person's vein to draw a vial of blood for each test, which must then be carried out at large laboratories.

-The concept proved to be so compelling that Theranos was able to raised more than $900 million from a long list of elite investors, including savvy billionaires such as media mogul Rupert Murdoch and software magnate Larry Ellison.
+The concept proved to be so compelling that Theranos raised more than $900 million from a long list of elite investors, including savvy billionaires such as media mogul Rupert Murdoch and software magnate Larry Ellison.

-But most people didn’t know Holmes’ dirty secret back then: Theranos’ blood-testing technology kept producing misleading results, forcing the company to secretly rely on conventional machines made by Siemens in a traditional laboratory setting.
+But most people didn’t know that the Theranos blood-testing technology kept producing misleading results that led the company to secretly rely on conventional testing in a traditional laboratory setting.
 Evidence presented at the trial also showed Holmes lied about purported deals that Theranos had reached with big drug companies such as Pfizer and the U.S. military.

-The deception eventually backfired in 2015 after a series of explosive articles in The Wall Street Journal and a regulatory audit of Theranos’ lab uncovered potentially dangerous flaws in the company’s technology.
+In 2015, a series of explosive articles in The Wall Street Journal and a regulatory audit of Theranos’ lab uncovered potentially dangerous flaws in the company’s technology, leading to the company's eventual collapse.

 Credit: Nic Coury